-First I want to thank Halil adahan to be my advisor.
-Under his guidence, I succesfully overcome many difficulties and learn computer networks on Microsoft Windows 2000 operating systems, In each discussion, he explained my questions patiently, and I felt my quick progress from his advices.
+First I want to thank Mr. Halil Adahan to be my advisor.
+Under his guidence, I succesfully overcome many difficulties and learn computer networks on Microsoft Windows 2000 operating systems performance measures, In each discussion, he explained my questions patiently, and I felt my quick progress from his advices.
 He always helps me a lot either in my study or my life.
 I asked him many questions in my subject and he always answered my questions quickly and in detail.
+His ideas has always been very usefull and he provided me with up to date information technology.